Exporting tree grid in Server in React TreeGrid

 Server configuration

-The following code snippet shows server configuration using ASP.NET Core Controller Action.
+The following code snippet shows server configuration using an ASP.NET Core controller action.

-To Export the tree grid in server side, You need to call the serverExcelExport method for passing the tree grid properties to server exporting action.
+To export the TreeGrid on the server side, call the serverExcelExport method to pass TreeGrid properties to the server export action.

 public IActionResult ExcelExport(string treeGridModel)